denalisk/dnd-club/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Adding Firebase

+create a new project in your firebase import data from 'src/app/seed-data.json' on the main page, click "add to my web app" and copy everything inside the {} after "var config =" Create the file 'src/app/api-keys.ts' and create this exported object, pasting in the copied text where indicated: export var masterFirebaseConfig = {PASTE COPIED TEXT HERE}

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).